Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Conclusion

 \section{Conclusion}

-There are three main pillars of SQM; dynamical $Sp\,(8,\R)$ to govern evolution, a coherent state arena for observation and interpretation, and a vacuum with memory that records external interactions.
-Remind that we also expect $SO(9,\R)$ to describe some physical systems, but the implications were not pursued here.
-We also suspect $Sp\,(2n,\R)$ and $SO(2n+1,\R)$ for $n<4$ may be relevant symmetries for some highly ordered meso/macroscopic systems.
-(There is obviously plenty of motivation to also consider $OSp(9,8)$, and one can see some remarkable similarities to certain conjectured M-theory constructs\cite{BFFS} in this case.)
+There are three main pillars supporting SQM; dynamical $Sp\,(8,\R)$ to model quantum kinematics and govern evolution, a coherent state arena for observation and interpretation, and a ground state with memory that records external interactions.
+We expect $SO(9,\R)$ to describe some physical systems, but the implications were not pursued here.\footnote{It is satisfying that $Sp\,(8,\C)$ and $SO(9,\C)$ are Langlands duals, so one might hope that $SO\,(9,\C)$ describes strongly coupled SQM and vice versa.} We also suspect $Sp\,(2n,\R)$ and $SO(2n+1,\R)$ for $n<4$ may be relevant symmetries for some ordered meso/macroscopic systems (i.e. ponderable media).\footnote{There is obviously plenty of motivation to also consider $OSp(9|8)$, and one can see some remarkable similarities (or perhaps just coincidences) with certain conjectured M-theory constructs\cite{BFFS} in this case.}

-A rather obvious decomposition of $\mathfrak{Sp}(8,\R)$ hints at the possibility of a nontrivial internal /external symmetry unification.
-According to our interpretation of the algebra decomposition, space-time intervals will be expectation values of quantum observables and Poincar\'{e} will be a limiting symmetry.
-In consequence, meshing Poincar\'{e} with gauge quantum mechanics is not an issue, and the no-go theorem regarding mixing internel/Lorentz symmetries does not apply.
-In a nutshell, our proposal is to replace relativistic quantum mechanics with symplectic quantum mechanics; eventually including $SO(9,\R)$ and perhaps $OSp(9,8)$ as a portal between the two.

 Defining the symplectic quantum theory more or less follows standard quantum mechanics except that the group determines both observables associated with internal degrees of freedom and the kinematic observables usually associated with phase space --- and the commutation relations among them.
 The theory is quantized by constructing the Hilbert space from induced representations and using the functional Mellin transform to transfer the algebra of observables to the operator algebra on the Hilbert space.